worldbank/GOSTnets/README.md

 The package contains four folders:
 1. GOSTNets - the library containng the functions for running the network analysis
-2. SampleData - data for running examples found in Notebooks
-3. Notebooks - sample notebooks for runnning analyses
-4. Tutorial - introductory tutorial for getting to grips with the basics of the library.
+2. Tutorial - Jupyter Notebooks for getting to grips with the basics of the library.

 Every function contains a docstring which can be brought up in use to check the inputs for various functions.
 For example: